AidanAnderson/HayBox/README.md

+The only addition I have made to the following is to change Wavedash angles to 27 degrees from the default of 30.5.

 # HayBox Limited Edition

 This is a firmware designed to comply with the proposed controller ruleset for Melee based on Haystack's HayBox.